Kuborros/MillaBalancer/README.md

 # MillaCubeRangeMod

 Mod which allows you to increase (or lower) the range of Milla's projectile and cube attack.
+By default the range is set to effectively infinite.
+Setting values higher than -50 might have unintended effects.
+Values can be only negative - the lower the number, the further cube will fly.

-Value can be set in the config file, generated on the first run in BepInEx/config
+Value can be set in the config file, generated on the first run in BepInEx/config.

 Install: